Symptoms related to sleep (eg, insomnia, sleep apnea,

 Mitoxantrone (category D)

-Mitoxantrone has been associated with low birth weight and abnormal fetal kidney development in animal studies.
-Rats treated with mitoxantrone had an increased incidence of preterm labor.
+increased incidence of preterm labor.
 Because of its known risk in pregnancy, mitoxantrone should not be used in pregnant patients.

 Intravenous immunoglobulin (category C)